 (5) Teleseminar or webinar

-You can do live events easily now using paid services like GoToWebinar as well as free options like Google Hangouts.
+You can do live events easily now using services like Zoom or Google Hangouts.
 When people listen to your expertise, ask questions and engage with you, it can result in immediate opportunities because you have a connection.
 Many Internet marketers now use this type of content to generate leads and product sales.
 Some even do online conferences with multiple speakers.

 Hugh Macleod from GapingVoid.com is known for his cartoons on the back of business cards which led to a multi-book deal on top of a successful Internet business.
 I highly recommend his book on creativity, Ignore Everybody and 39 Other Keys to Creativity.
 Hugh sends out illustrations to his list every week, which can be shared on social media, but he also has merchandize like T-shirts, books and prints, so his free content sells his business.